Technical

 This powerful each option is available on the following tools:

-1. Report prompts: Click on the Set Query button as shown below:
+1. Report prompts: From File > Reports, double-click on a report name to open the Print and Report Options page.
+Click on the Set Query button as shown below:

 2. Lookup lists such as customer, vendor, product, worker, and other lists: Select the Find function within any list and then click on the Advanced option within the Find window:

-Review Features > Find Button within a List Dialog for details on the Find button search.
+Review Find Button within a List Dialog for details on the Find button search.

-3. Filter down data process: EBMS includes a Filter Down option within the Set Defaults feature.
-The Advanced button appears (2) if the top change existing data option (1) is enabled.
+3. Filter Down data process: EBMS includes a Filter Down option within the Set Defaults feature.
+The Advanced button appears after the first option for "Check this box to change existing data along with the folder defaults" is enabled.

-Review Features > Edit Defaults, Filter Down Data, and Globally Change Data for details on the filter down process.
+Review Edit Defaults, Filter Down Data, and Globally Change Data for details on the filter down process.

-4. Purchase dialog query: Select Inventory > Purchasing to open the following dialog:
+4. Purchasing query: Select Inventory > Purchasing to open the following dialog.
+Click the Query button in the middle of the page.

-Review Purchasing > Inventory Purchasing Dialog for more details on this dialog.
+Review Inventory Purchasing Page for more details on this dialog.

-Review [Sales] Recurring Billing > Process for details on this billing process.
+Review Recurring Billing Process for details on this billing process.

-7. Batch Processing query: Multiple query buttons are used to query the batch.
+7. Batch Processing query: Go to Sales > Batch Processing and select Queries on the top of the page.
+Multiple query buttons are used to query the batch.

-Review [Sales] Invoices > Batch Processing for details on configuring the invoice queries.
+Review Batch Billing Overview for details on configuring the invoice queries.

 Use the Set Query

-Clock on the Advanced, Query, Set Query button on any of the tools listed above to open the following Set Query dialog:
+Click on the Advanced, Query, or Set Query button on any of the tools listed above to open the following Set Query dialog:

 The query dialog consists of the following four columns as shown above.
-Review the following sections for details on each setting.
+(Database Field, Operator, Value, And/Or) Review the following sections for details on each setting.

 Reference the last section on this page for details on the Use Advanced Formula option.